 - Within the first three months — ¾ the fee paid

-- Within the first six months — ½ the fee paid
+- Within the first six months — ½ the fee is paid.

 - Within the first nine months — ¼ the fee paid